Al Ayam (Bahrain)

 Al Ayam (meaning The Days in English) is an Arabic newspaper published in Bahrain and based in Manama.
-AlAyam Publishing was established on 7 March 1989, by a group of young Bahraini journalists which was unique in the Arab world.
+AlAyam Publishing was established on 7 March 1989, by group of young Bahraini journalists which was unique in the Arab world.
 It is founded by the former information minister, Nabeel Al Hamer.

 History and profile

 The first issue of the Al Ayam in Arabic was published on 7 March 1989 and after that the daily Bahrain Tribune in English was published on 7 March 1997.
 Al Ayam group also published an entertainment weekly magazine Sada Al Osbou and a monthly magazine Gulf Panorama.